andruschak/3d-printing/README.md

 Isolate Heatbed via MOSFET

-#### Software
+##### Software

 Upgrade firmware - Marlin 1.1.8 (at time of writing)

 There are some reasons for upgrading:

-- to enable thermal runover protection
+- to enable thermal runaway protection
-- auto-leveling support
+- (better) auto-leveling support - my original a8 firmware had some sensor support (4 point)
+- control of features and menu items
+- review the code yourself
 - you want a garbled LCD display (seems to be a bug)

-There are good resources on how to do this.
-Apparently you can use a native framwork to configure and upload.
+There are good resources on how to do the install.
+Apparently you can use a native framwork (platform.io?) to configure and upload.
 I went the arduino path as I have a lot of experience in that space.
+Pay special attention to the settings in configuration.h - there were many tweaks I had to make here in order to accomodate for placement of the z-axis sensor and bed cable bracket.
+There are tons of experiemental componants commented out - like printing chocolate or driving LED lights!

 Here are the highlevel steps I followed:

 - Download arduino software
 - Download Skynet 3D drivers (for arduino hardware plugin)
 - Download Marlin 1.1.8
 - Unzip em all
+- install arduino
-- Copy Skynet "hardware" folder into your user dir
+- Copy Skynet "hardware" folder into your arduino user dir
 - Copy Marlin example for anet a8 configuration.h and configuration_adv.h to root Marlin folder and overwrite the existing files
 - Fire up the Marlin.ino file and edit on of the files you just copied in the arduino IDE

-- Edit Configuration.h
+- Edit Configuration.h - see below

-There were many tweaks I had to make here in order to accomodate for placement of the z-axis sensor and bed cable bracket.
-Tons of experiemental compenants are commented out - printing chocolate or driving LED lights.
-Make sure you go through this file and understand what it is doing or you can end up doing nasty things to your printer.

 - Connect the printer to the computer via usb
 - Select the Anet 1.0 board
 - Select the proper comm port